Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_use_fitted** [ Type: *bool* ]

-	When determined the zeropoint, fit a vertical line to the zeropoint distribution.
-The value of best fit is the taken as the zeropoint measurement and the error is the sum of the diagonal of the covarience matrix.
+	When determined the zero point, fit a vertical line to the zeropoint distribution.
+The value of best fit is the taken as the zero point measurement and the error is the sum of the diagonal of the covariance matrix.